gdquest-demos/godot-demos-2022/save-game/README.md

 2. The same will happen if you reference images and the other resources from your projects.
 You shouldn't store images or sounds in your save game resources.
 3. In Godot 3, there are no typed arrays and dictionaries.
 If you save an array of resources, you need to be careful when loading them back.
 You can't use strong typing anymore with the loaded values.
 4. Resources, like scene files, can include GDScript code, and they'll run it on instantiation.
 It's OK if the file lives on the player's computer, but you should not send them over a network for security reasons.
+5. You have to be careful with versioning and backwards compatibility.

 If you do any of the above, you will get errors when trying to load the saved data.